 This book looks at both the career of this professional engine wrecker and the techniques used in staging a train wreck for public entertainment.
 Dramatic head-on locomotive collisions staged by other promoters are also detailed using 40 rare illustrations and informative text.
 It's a look at a largely forgotten but still fascinating part of railroad history.

-South Platte Press, softcover, 48 pages, standard portrait book 8 x 10 in., B&W photographs and illustrations.
+South Platte Press, softcover, 48 pages, standard portrait book 8 x 10 in., Black-and-White photographs and illustrations.